LesFerch/WinSetView/Manual.md

 **Note**: Windows 11 currently has some bugs in regards to the **Customize this folder...** feature.
 There are issues with both "Local Disks" (such a C:) and "removable" drives, such as flash drives.
 On "Local Disks", Windows 11 File Explorer aggressively applies automatic folder type discovery making it impossible to override the automatically detected folder type.
 On removable drives (ones that are NOT "Local Disk") Windows 11 File Explorer will ignore attempts to set an entire folder tree to the folder type of your choice, leaving the folders set to type "General items".
 You can, usually, set the folder type by setting one folder at a time.

-Currently, as of Windows 11 build 22621.1344, the only way (that I'm aware of) to eliminate these bugs is to install the program [StartAllBack](https://www.startallback.com/) and select the Windows 10 style ribbon option.
-The previously-provided RollbackExplorer.vbs script no longer works.
+Until Microsoft releases a fix for these issues, one option is to install the program [StartAllBack](https://www.startallback.com/) and select the Windows 10 style ribbon option.
+This has the beneficial side-effect of eliminating the Windows 11 folder type setting bugs.

 ## General Items (Generic) Folders